21.07.2016 - 25.09.2016

 Heidi Hörsturz, Michiel Ubels, Reynaert Vosveld, Dinu Comendant, Martha Thissen, Dwight Fagbamila, Jotte den Dulk, Lina Kaplan Vieira, Sophie Spendel, Koen Janssens, Dominique Wyss, Pascal Reinmann, Galaxia Wang, Jasmin Bigler & Nicole Weibel, Julia Minnig & Jelena Nikolić

-The TENT Academy Awards (TAA) is the annual competition for the best graduation films, shorts, and animations from all Dutch art academies and a host country.
+The TAA (TAA) is the annual competition for the best graduation films, shorts, and animations from all Dutch art academies and a host country.
 Every year, a team of expert scouts select the best audio-visual work from graduation exhibitions.
-During the TAA screening and award show these works were judged by a jury composed of prominent figures from both the art and film worlds, and they selected the winners of the TENT Academy Award and the Best Foreign Film Award.
+During the TAA screening and award show these works were judged by a jury composed of prominent figures from both the art and film worlds, and they selected the winners of the TAA and the Best Foreign Film Award.
 The TAA 2016 jury members were Roos Gortzak (director Vleeshal, Middelburg), Giovanni Carmine (director Kunst Halle Sankt Gallen, Switzerland), Sabine Himmelsbach (Haus der Electronic Künste Basel, Switzerland), and the artist duo and winners of the TAA 2009 Witte van Hulzen & Sander Breure.
 The respective winners are awarded a residency in Switzerland and Rotterdam, during which they have the opportunity to develop their burgeoning practice and get to know another culture.

 During the award ceremony at Cinerama on 15 July 2016, the best audio-visual works from home and abroad were shown on the big screen.
 In addition to the jury’s evaluation, the audience got the chance to choose the winner of the Public’s Choice Award.
-Michiel Ubels of the Academy of Fine Arts, Maastricht won the TENT Academy Award 2016.
+Michiel Ubels of the Academy of Fine Arts, Maastricht won the TAA 2016.
 Pascal Reinmann of the University of the Arts, Zurich won the Best Foreign Film Award.
 The Public Choice Award was won by Dinu Comendant of the Royal Academy of Arts, The Hague.

 Dutch and Swiss scouts